 Dog Evaluation Policy

-A formal introduction is required for all new dogs before they daycare or board at Lucky Dog.
+A formal introduction and temperament test is required for all new dogs before they can participate in daycare or boarding at Lucky Dog.
 The evaluation day is free, but appointment required.
 We just ask that dog is at the facility before 10am, there is paperwork and proof of vaccinations are provided.

 - Rabies– according to your vet’s recommendation (yearly or every 3 years depending on age and circumstances of your dog) We will accept an elderly dog exemption with a veterinary recommendation.

 - Distemper/parvo– yearly, or every 3 years if that is what your vet recommends.
 We will accept an elderly dog exemption with a veterinary recommendation.

 - H3N8 Canine Influenza (old strain) – We recommend the H3N8 vaccine.
-Initially given in two doses, initial and booster.
-Good for 1 year – if expired one week waiting period for re-entry to Lucky Dog.
+Good for 1 year.